• Skip to primary navigation

 This post may contain affiliate or sponsored links.
 Please read our disclosure policy.

-Pumpkin Baked Oatmeal is a wholesome, warm, comforting breakfast for any day of the week.
-Kids love the sweetness and chocolate chips; parents love the sneaky pumpkin and other healthy ingredients.
-I feel great about filling my family’s tummies with this first thing in the morning.
-This baked oatmeal recipe is an easy one to double and freeze too!
+Pumpkin Baked Oatmeal is a wholesome, warm, comforting breakfast.
+Kids love the sweetness and chocolate chips; parents love the sneaky pumpkin and other healthy ingredients (like in our other kid-friendly sneaky recipes).
+This baked oatmeal is a big batch recipe, so feel free to cut it in half and freeze one for later.

 We are baked oatmeal fanatics around here, as you may know.
-Both my kids and Polly’s kids eat the stuff by bushels.
+Both my kids and Polly’s kids eat it by bushels.
+We love it because it’s:

-I find myself making the Brownie Baked Oatmeal repeatedly, while Polly probably makes the original Baked Oatmeal with Fruit recipe the most.
+I find myself making this one and the Brownie Baked Oatmeal repeatedly, while Polly probably makes the original Baked Oatmeal with Fruit recipe the most.
+But, all our baked oatmeal recipes are worth trying.

-Pumpkin Baked Oatmeal sliced and in a baking dish
+Pumpkin Baked Oatmeal in an 8x8 baking dish sliced, with one slice missing.

 This baked breakfast treat is sweet but not too sweet, autumnal (I love that word), and packed full of sneaky nutrition with pumpkin, bananas, and whole grains throughout.
 You likely have all of the ingredients in your pantry!
 Here is what you will need to make it: